dokusaido/doku-waypoint/README.md

 <details>
   <summary>Click to Expand - Full Script Credits</summary>
   <p>
-    All credits go to the original authors of IC-Core and lb-phone for their excellent work, as well as to the community for their continuous support.
+    All credits go to the original authors of QB-Core and lb-phone for their excellent work, as well as to the community for their continuous support.
   </p>
 </details>